Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 Get workouts delivered straight to your inbox by signing up for the Healthy Living newsletter

-In a recent study in the Journal of Occupational and Environmental Medicine, people with more heart disease risk factors—including high blood pressure, high cholesterol, and diabetes—were also more likely to suffer from shoulder pain or rotator cuff injuries.
+In a study in the Journal of Occupational and Environmental Medicine, people with more heart disease risk factors—including high blood pressure, high cholesterol, and diabetes—were also more likely to suffer from shoulder pain or rotator cuff injuries.

 Researchers aren’t sure why this association exists, but they say that treating high blood pressure and other risk factors might also help relieve shoulder discomfort.
 Earlier studies have also found that people who suffer from carpal tunnel syndrome, Achilles tendonitis, and tennis elbow also have an increased risk of heart disease.

 The more years of school people had completed, the less likely they were to have a heart attack in a 2016 Australian study published in the International Journal for Equity in Health.
 Adults with no educational qualification had more than double the risk of heart attack, compared to those with a college degree.